IhorKravchuk/it-security/AWS_logging.md

     * * S3 - AES256, S3 SSE with amazon keys
 * Data residency(AWS Region):
     * As per S3 bucket location
+    * The bucket must be located in the same region as the load balancer.
 * Retention capabilities:
     * S3 -indefinite time/user defined